Electoral history of Al Gore: 1982

 Following the redistricting mandated by the 1980 United States census, Gore was redistricted from Tennessee's 4th congressional district to the 6th congressional district.
 He did not face a challenger in the Democratic primary or in the general election.
-On election day, he won a fourth term in the House of Representatives.
-However, Gore received around thirty thousand less votes than he did in 1980.
+On Election Day, he won a fourth term in the House of Representatives.
+However, Gore received around thirty thousand fewer votes than he did in 1980.